19 August 2021

 Another trick AppSync can do with Resolvers is connecting a data source to a data field instead of connecting it to a whole query.
-You might keep your restaurant’s menu in a database and have the descriptions of each meal fetched from your favorite cooking recipe portal.
+You might keep your restaurant’s menu in SQL databases for local data access and have the descriptions of each meal fetched from your favorite cooking recipe portal.

 👩🏼🏫 We heard you want to be a better developer

 … so we prepared a bi-weekly newsletter with detailed programming tutorials and the freshest updates on modern development of any mobile or web application.

 Give it a try and 500+ ambitious readers today.

 Authorization in AppSync

-There are several ways in which you can ensure your API is only accessible to authorized users:
+There are several ways in which you can ensure fine grained access control for your API:

 - API key